kstenerud/concise-encoding/ce-structure.md

 Array Types
 -----------

-An array represents a contiguous sequence of fixed length elements (essentially a space-optimized [list](#list)).
+An array represents a contiguous sequence of identically typed fixed length elements (essentially a space-optimized [list](#list)).
 The length of an array is counted in elements (which are not necessarily bytes).
 The type of the array determines the size of its elements and how its contents are interpreted.

 There are four main array styles in Concise Encoding:

  * [String-like arrays](#string-like-arrays) contain UTF-8 data.
-A string-like array's elements are always 8 bits wide, regardless of how many characters the bytes encode (i.e. the array length is in bytes, not characters).
+A string-like array's elements are always 8 bits wide, regardless of how many characters the bytes encode (i.e. the array length is counted in bytes, not characters).
  * [Primitive array types](#primitive-array-types) represent elements of a fixed size and type.
- * [Media](#media) encapsulates other file formats with well-known media types (which can thus be automatically passed by the application to an appropriate codec).
+ * [Media](#media) encapsulates other data formats with well-known media types (which can thus be automatically passed by the application to an appropriate codec).
 Elements of a media array are always considered to be 8 bits wide, regardless of the actual data the bytes represent.
  * [Custom types](#custom-types) represent custom data structures that only a custom codec designed for them will understand.
 Elements of a custom type array are always considered to be 8 bits wide, regardless of the actual data the bytes represent.